Akasho09/bank/readme.md

 # Important points
 Send Authorization Header : Bearer <token>

-A space in between only .
+"A space in between only ."

 # API Endpoints
 URL: GET /

 Response: "Landing Page !!"
 User Registration:

 URL: POST /signup

-- Body Parameters:
+Body Parameters:
 username: Username of the user.
 password: Password of the user.
 Response: Registers the user and hashes the password.

 URL: POST /login

 Body Parameters:
 username: Username of the user.
 password: Password of the user.
 Response: Returns a JWT token if the credentials are correct.

 URL: GET /balance

 Headers:
 Authorization: Bearer <JWT token>
 Response: Returns the user's balance.

 URL: POST /withdraw

 Headers:
 Authorization: Bearer <JWT token>
 Body Parameters: